Walking to Infinity Along Some Number Theory sequences: Modeling square-free walks

-Now, consider the probability that the longest square-free walk has length at most $2$.
-Indeed, there are 10 possible cases where exactly $i$ digits work in the first appending, i.e., $0\le i \le 9$.
-Then, by using \eqref{eq:P1square} we have that
+Now, consider the probability that the longest square-free walk has length at most $2$; indeed, there are $10$ possible cases where exactly $i$ digits work in the first appending, i.e., $0\le i \le 9$.
+Then, by using \eqref{eq:P1square} and the Binomial Theorem we have that

-To compute $P_{3}$, let $i$ denote the number of digits that we can append in the first step while staying square-free.
-Then, there are $10i$ possible numbers after the second appending.
+To compute $P_3$, let $i$ denote the number of digits that we can append in the first step while remaining square-free.
+Then, there are $10i$ possible numbers after the second appendage.
 Like $P_2$, we consider cases when there are exactly $0 \le k \le 10i$ numbers work.
 Note that, when $i = 0$ or $j = 0$, we have a walk of length $1, 2$ respectively, so such cases are included in $P_2$.
 Therefore, by \eqref{eq:P1square} and \eqref{eq:P2square}, we have that